 - Tips to Take Care of Bird of Paradise Seedlings

-Were you worried about your Bird of Paradise not blooming?
-Do not worry!
-It takes 4 to 7 years for the plant to blossom and almost four months to form seedpods.
+Crane Flower takes 4 to 7 years to blossom and almost four months to form seedpods.

 Even though the Bird of Paradise has five different species, they share the same characteristics regarding seeds.

 |Color||Shiny black or brown with woolly orange tuft|

 |Size||Large seeds of size 1.5 cm|

 |Shape||Globular or Ellipsoidal|

 |Blossoming Season||Autumn through spring|

 |Blossom||Different colored flowers with shape of birds neck and head|

 |Harvest Time||When the seedpods are mature, i.e., turns dark brown and is usually during spring time|